Depressed? How Your Diet Can Affect Your Mood

 Did your grade school teachers or parents encourage you to “fuel your mind” before a big test?
 They might have been onto something.

 A few experts have plunged into the influence of diet on your memory, but now they’re taking it a step further.
 Could it also influence mood to the point of preventing mental health issues?

 According to a news release by the American Academy of Neurology, that might just be a possibility.
-In a preliminary study,1 researchers sought to find out if there was any relationship between diet and depression in older adults.
+In a study, researchers sought to find out if there was any relationship between diet and depression in older adults.

 Upon analyzing, they found that those who ate more closely to the DASH (Dietary Approaches to Stop Hypertension) diet actually seemed to fare better against depression.